Return to key areas of work

 Level of Service 27: Provide flood alerts and warning when trigger levels are exceeded.

-How did we do: Current alerts are prominently displayed on our website.
+How are we doing: Current alerts are prominently displayed on our website and we are on track to achieve this target.

 How are we doing on our key initiatives?